 Inclusive Dialogue on Constitutional Matters in a Comparative Legal Perspective

-It is against this backdrop that the Foundation will facilitate an Afghan-driven academic dialogue on constitutional law questions and their possible implications for the peace process.
-The Foundation will implement this project together with its partner organisation in Kabul: the Afghan Legal Research and Development Organisation (ALRDO).
+Against the backdrop of protracted constitutional debate, the Foundation facilitates an intra-Afghan academic dialogue on challenging questions of constitutional law and their implications for the peace process.
+The Foundation implements these activities jointly with its partner organisation in Kabul, the Afghanistan Legal Research and Development Organization (ALRDO).